Ukraine's president accuses Russia of 'energy terrorism'

 Neither side’s claims could be independently verified.

-Elsewhere, Ukrainian officials reported shooting down drones launched by Russian forces.
-Dnipropetrovsk Gov. Valentyn Reznichenko said eight drones were shot down in the Nikopol area, which was also subjected to artillery shelling.
-Another drone was shot down over the western Lviv region, Gov. Maksym Kozytskyy said.
+Elsewhere, Ukrainian officials reported shooting down drones launched by Russian forces: eight drones in the Nikopol area, which was also subjected to artillery shelling, and another drone over the western Lviv region.

-Zelenskyy’s office said Friday that at least nine civilians were killed and 16 injured in Ukraine over the past 24 hours.
+Zelenskyy’s office said Friday that at least nine civilians were killed and 16 wounded by attacks in Ukraine over the past 24 hours.

 The Russian army attacked four cities close to the Zaporizhzhia Nuclear Power Plant with drones and heavy artillery.
-Governor of the Dnipropetrovsk province Valentyn Reznichenko said Friday that houses, cars and a gas pipeline had been damaged overnight in Chervonohryhorivka, and that the town was without electricity.
+The governor of the Dnipropetrovsk province said Friday that houses, cars and a gas pipeline had been damaged overnight in Chervonohryhorivka, and that the town was without electricity.

 In the eastern Donetsk province, the town of Pokrovsk was the hardest hit, with rocket attacks damaging a school and at least 22 residential buildings, killing one civilian and wounding another six.
 Donetsk province governor Pavlo Kyrylenko said 12 towns and villages were shelled, including Bakhmut and Avdiivka, which have been particularly hard hit in recent weeks.

-In the southern province of Kherson, which has been occupied and illegally annexed by Russia, the Ukrainian army shelled Russian bases and logistics facilities, destroying two ammunition warehouses, Ukrainian army officials said.
+In occupied Kherson province, the Ukrainian army shelled Russian bases and logistics facilities, destroying two ammunition warehouses, Ukrainian army officials said.

+Russia illegally annexed the Kherson, Donetsk, Luhansk and Zaporizhzhia regions of Ukraine in late September and subsequently declared martial law in the four provinces.

+In Moscow, Russian President Vladimir Putin claimed Friday that there was still a steady stream of volunteers wanting to join the Russian military, with 318,000 people already mobilized.
+Authorities previously said the goal was to mobilize some 300,000 reservists.

+Putin also signed a law Friday permitting the military mobilization of those with expunged or outstanding convictions for certain serious crimes, including those who have recently served time for murder, robbery and drug trafficking.

+The Russian military said it struck a rocket engine factory in the Dnipropetrovsk province city of Pavlohrad, as well as a factory producing rockets for multiple launch rocket systems in the northeastern city of Kharkiv.
+Ukraine did not confirm the attacks.

-The Ukrainian Armed Forces also said that in the Black Sea, “the functioning of grain corridors continues” according to plan.
-Russia agreed Wednesday to rejoin a wartime agreement brokered by the United Nations and Turkey allowing Ukrainian grain and other commodities to be shipped to world markets.
+In the Black Sea, the Ukrainian Armed Forces said “the functioning of grain corridors continues” according to plan.
+Russia agreed Wednesday to rejoin a wartime agreement brokered by the United Nations and Turkey allowing Ukrainian grain to be shipped to world markets.
 Moscow had suspended its participation in the grain deal over the weekend, citing an alleged drone attack against its Black Sea fleet in Crimea.

-As one condition for its return to the deal, Russia demanded the grain be sent to poorer countries, arguing that most of it was currently ending up in richer nations.

-Turkey’s President Recep Tayyip Erdogan said Friday he had discussed the issue of prioritizing less developed countries for the grain shipments through the Black Sea during a call with U.N.
-Secretary General Antonio Guterres.
+As one condition for returning to the deal, Russia demanded the grain be sent to poorer countries, arguing that most of it was ending up in richer nations.
+Turkish President Recep Tayyip Erdogan said Friday he had discussed the issue of prioritizing less developed countries for the grain shipments during a call with U.N.
+Secretary-General Antonio Guterres.

-Erdogan said he also discussed the possibility of sending the grain to nations facing famine for free, during a recent call with Russian President Vladimir Putin.

-Erdogan said Putin proposed sending free grain to countries that could face famine such as Somalia, Djibouti and Sudan.
-The two leaders would hold further talks on the issue at a G-20 meeting in Bali later this month, Erdogan said.
+Erdogan said he also discussed the possibility of sending the grain to nations facing famine for free, during a recent call with Putin, and the two leaders planned to hold further talks on the topic at a Group of 20 meeting in Bali this month.

-“Should we send this grain and fertilizer to developed countries, or to underdeveloped, poor countries?”
-Erdogan said during a speech to a business group.
-“Let’s give this support to less developed, down and out countries.”

 Suzan Fraser in Ankara, Turkey, contributed to this report.